 Allowances are paid for working nights, weekends and being on call.
 High-cost supplements are available to psychiatrists working in London.
-You will automatically be enrolled in the NHS pension scheme but you can opt out.
+You'll automatically be enrolled in the NHS pension scheme, but you can opt out.

 Consultants may apply for local and national Clinical Excellence Awards and are also able to supplement their salary by working in private practice.

 Figures relate to the pay and conditions of medical doctors within the NHS, which is the largest employer of psychiatrists in the UK.

 Income data from NHS Health Careers.
 Figures are intended as a guide only.